Home » Articles » Parenting » Childcare options: Which one works best for you?

 Long day care

 Long day care is available from 6 weeks to school age.
-The children are divided into rooms which allow children to interact with peers their own age.
+The children are divided into rooms to interact with peers their age.
 They learn from one another and have age-appropriate resources and experiences that develop fundamental life skills.

 Like family day care and preschool, the educators in long day care need to be qualified.
-Educators in long day care have a variety of certificate, diploma and degrees.
-The great thing is that a variety of educators brings a variety of experience.
+Educators in long day care have a variety of certificates, diplomas, and degrees.
+The great thing is that a variety of educators bring a variety of experiences.

 School readiness

-The preschool children in long day care engage in some structured group times, small projects and large group experiences.
-The programmed activities are based on the interest and abilities of the children.
+The preschool children in long-daycare engage in some structured group times, small projects, and large group experiences.
+The programmed activities are based on the interests and abilities of the children.
 This makes learning fun and really engages each and every child.

 Grandparents and family

-There are so many amazing things kids can do with grandparents.
-These include cooking, reading, playing games and there is nothing like a big warm hug from someone you love.
+There are so many amazing things kids can do with their grandparents.
+These include cooking, reading, playing games, and there is nothing like a big warm hug from someone you love.

 The benefits of play

-Play encourages children to develop skills which build confidence, such as conflict resolution plus imaginative and dramatic play.
+Play encourages children to develop skills that build confidence, such as conflict resolution, plus imaginative and dramatic play.
 Play allows children to express themselves without anyone holding them back.
-Emotions are expressed but fears are also dealt with, inspiring self-confidence and learning about boundaries.
+Emotions are expressed, but fears are also dealt with, inspiring self-confidence and learning about boundaries.

 Contributor: